What is the Full Form of NEET?

 Full Form of NEET

-The full form of NEET is National Eligibility Com Entrance Test.
+The full form of NEET is the National Eligibility Com Entrance Test.
 It is a single-level national test given to applicants seeking admission to medical programmes at the nation’s various medical institutions.
 As of 2020, the exam will be the single medical entrance exam required for admission to AIIMS and JIPMER institutions, replacing the existing system of several entrance exams administered at the state level.

 As part of the One Nation One Examination strategy, the Indian government established NEET as a proposal to replace several tests with a single exam.
 The sole medical admission examination at now is NEET, an offline test administered using a pen-and-paper format.